EdDataScienceEES/tutorial-EllieBestington/index.md

 We are going to focus on some data about Hummingbird abundances in countries across North America.
 The data is taken from the Christmas Bird Count which is a volunteer led survey and has been going on for over 100 years!
 The data is publically available (you just need to register for free) so if you are interested then [click here](https://www.audubon.org/community-science/christmas-bird-count) to find out more.

-Let's start by loading the data and the libraries we around going to need for this session.
+Let's start by loading the data and the libraries we are going to need for this session.
 Open a new script in R Studio and write down a header, author name, contact details and date (this is just good practise when working on any script).

 Remember, if you don't already have any of these packages downloaded onto your device, ensure to `install.packages("PACKAGE NAME")`

 ```
-# CODE FOR TUTORIAL
-# Interpreting linear models
+# Interpreting linear models tutorial
 # Author: Ellie Bestington
 # Contact: E.Bestington@sms.ed.ac.uk
-# Date: 17/11/2024
+# Date: 25/11/2024

 # Libraries----
 library(tidyverse) # includes packages such as dyplr and ggplot for data wrangling and visualisation
 library(readr) # allows us to load our data
-library(lme4)  # package containing glm, glmer models
+library(lme4)  # package containing glmer model
-library(DHARMa) # useful for analysis of our linear models
 library(ggeffects)  # models predictions
 library(stargazer) # generate table of results
 library(ggpubr) # cool theme to play with- makes plot theme as 'published'